 If you want to use an NVMe SSD as a boot drive, you need to make sure your computer meets the requirements below:

 Newer computer hardware.
-Though NVMe is compatible with older computers, it is preferable to have a Skylake chipset or later.
+Though NVMe is compatible with older computers, it works better with Skylake chipset or later.

 UEFI boot mode.
-If your computer is boot in Legacy boot mode, please enter the BIOS, and change it to UEFI mode after you have transferred Windows 10 to the NVMe drive.
+If your computer is booting in Legacy boot mode, please change Legacy to UEFI mode in BIOS after you have transferred Windows 10/11 to the NVMe drive.

-Choosing the right specialist drive cloning software will save you lots of time and effort when you clone your HDD to an NVMe SSD.
-We recommend using AOMEI Backupper Standard Edition as it has a range of excellent features to make sure the process is smooth and the SSDs performance isn’t reduced.
+When you decide to clone HDD to NVMe or clone SATA SSD to NVMe, choosing the right specialist drive cloning software will save you lots of time and effort.
+Here we recommend you AOMEI Backupper Professional, because it has a range of excellent features to make the process smooth and ensure the SSD’s performance.

-AOMEI Backupper can help you clone a larger HDD to a smaller SSD as long as the new SSD is larger than the data you want to transfer. if you only want to migrate the OS to an NVMe SSD, you can use the ‘System Clone’ feature, available in the Professional edition.
+★ It offers the ‘Disk Clone’ feature to help you clone a larger HDD to a smaller SSD as long as the new SSD is larger than the data you want to transfer.

-How do you clone Windows 10 to an NVMe drive?
+How to clone Windows 10/11 to an NVMe drive without reinstalling

 1. Connect your NVMe SSD to the M.2 PCI-E x4 slot and boot your computer.

 2. Install and launch this disk clone software.
 Under Clone tab, select Disk Clone to clone hard drive to NVMe.